Satnavs. Facial recognition. The Cloud. FinTech.

 And it’s big business.
 In 2017, Forbes valued the digital healthcare industry at an astounding $25 billion globally.
-They predicted that number will skyrocket above $379 billion by 2024.
+They believe that number will skyrocket above $379 billion by 2024.

-We all know that health tech helps predict the spread of diseases, track pandemic outbreaks, and contain them.
-But there are lots of other new developments in the future of healthcare that will change the way we live.
+We all know that healthtech helps predict the spread of diseases, track pandemic outbreaks, and contain them.
+But there are other new developments in the future of healthcare that will change the way we live.

 Continuously measuring these things makes a huge difference for people with chronic conditions.
 And these wearables don’t just make the invisible visible; they also act as a kind of coach.
 They empower wearers to become active participants in managing their health condition.
 Immediate feedback from a wearable can change habits; habits can change health; and health saves lives.

 Wearables are particularly relevant in the time of Covid-19.
 But they will continue to be so well beyond it, as part of a bigger drive towards preventative or pro-active health care.

 3D-printing technology still sounds far-fetched.
 But it’s here, and it’s a quiet revolution in healthcare.
 Technology like this can create everything from personalized prosthetics to bio-tissues and blood vessels, at a fraction of the past cost.
 It transforms organ transplants and tissue repair.
 It can even produce realistic skin grafts for burn victims.

 In 2020, researchers at the Rensselaer Polytechnic Institute in Troy, New York, managed to develop a method for printing 3D-print living skin, along with blood vessels.

 Blockchain and the future of healthcare?
 Not obvious at first.
 But think of electronic health records, and how important it is to keep those accurate and safe.